DPDK/dpdk/doc/guides/nics/enic.rst

     gives the application the greatest amount of flexibility in its queue configuration.

-    - *Note*: Since the introduction of rx scatter, for performance reasons, this PMD uses two RQs on the vNIC per receive queue in DPDK.
+    - *Note*: Since the introduction of Rx scatter, for performance reasons, this PMD uses two RQs on the vNIC per receive queue in DPDK.
 One RQ holds descriptors for the start of a packet the second RQ holds the descriptors for the rest of the fragments of